Choosing the tour that’s right for you

 In our experience, the Camino is very safe.
 There are dozens of other people who are walking at the same time you are and you will meet people from all over the world, each on their own journey.
 We have been walking the Camino for over 20 years and have never had a problem with theft.
 That said, there is no reason to bring expensive jewelry that could be lost along the way as there will not be any “formal” evenings where business or dress attire is needed.
 Keep your passport and other valuable with you in a safe place in your day pack.

 The Roncesvalles tour ends in Burgos.
 The Leon tour ends in Santiago de Compostela.

 How do I get back home?

 For the Roncesvalles tour, you will depart from Burgos.
 It is 2-hour bus ride to the Madrid airport and we can help you arrange transportation.
 Or you can take a train to Madrid if you would like to stay in Madrid after the tour.
 There is no commercical airport in Burgos.

-There are flight to Madrid and some other European cities through which you can connect to a flight home.
-If you are headed to Madrid, you could also go by train or bus, but they take a very long time.
+The Leon tour ends in Santiago, which has an airport.
+There are flights to Madrid and some other European cities through which you can connect to a flight home.
 There are excellent flights from Santiago to Madrid, some as cheap as 50€.

 What if I have food allergies or dietary restrictions?

 Most food allergies and dietary restrictions can be accommodated.
 Please let us know your dietary requirements at the time you book so that we can talk to the restaurants and confirm that we can meet your dietary needs prior to booking.